A Brief Overview of Rose Care in the Winter

 * Join the American Rose Society.

-* Attend Tenarky District winter workshop.
+* Plan to attend Tenarky District winter workshop in 2022.

 * Prune and feed David Austins and climbing roses.